 Who we support

-Front line care professionals such as health professionals, social workers, family liaison officers, housing support workers, keyworkers, police, voluntary agencies such as CAB and Age UK TW and community referrers identify people in need and refer on to Nourish.
-We work with a wide variety of referral agents who are best placed to establish a criteria of need and ensure that it is genuine.
+We work on a strict referral only basis from front line professionals, such as health professionals, social workers, family liaison officers, housing support workers, keyworkers, police, voluntary agencies such as CAB and Age UK TW and community referrers.
+We currently work with over 100 such agencies in Tunbridge Wells and Tonbridge who must adhere to our referral policies and this ensures that any need is genuine.

 We also signpost to longer-term support and advice and help people acquire skills, including cooking, budgeting and dietary skills, as well as employment & training advice.

 It's not just about food.
 The consequences of food poverty can be far reaching, including increased crime, loss of tenancies, mental health problems and family breakdown.
 Nourish can help provide more positive outcomes by offering a period of respite and an opportunity for change.

 Behind every one of these statistics is a story.
 They are all different.
 The following are just some of the stories from people we have helped this past year.
 Please note, all names have been changed.“I just wanted to thank you so very much for the bags of food i received today.
 I’m so very grateful and humbled by the kindness of others.
 Please pass on my thanks to all concerned” “Quite simply it has saved us!
 The kindness of strangers has been humbling, and reduced me to tears (for once, not from worry!).
 I cannot thank you all enough.”